-In the case of disposal by incineration, the HTA (2015) identified the need for pregnancy remains to be subject to a different disposal process from general clinical waste.
-The HTA recommends that prior to disposal the remains should be packaged and stored separately from other clinical waste, in suitable containers, before subsequently being incinerated separately from other clinical waste.
+In the case of disposal by incineration, the HTA (2024) identified the need for pregnancy remains to be subject to a different disposal process from general clinical waste.
+The HTA recommends that prior to disposal the remains should be packaged and stored separately from other clinical waste, in suitable containers, before subsequently being incinerated.
 For future reference, it is important that the date of the collection and the location of the incineration should be recorded.